Garbage in, garbage out is a maxim as old as computing.

 If you’re wondering if there’s a real-world example of how to turn your inoperable data into something useful, here’s how we helped a major consumer products manufacturer achieve that goal:

-Before our engagement, the company invested in state-of-the-art process automation tech and were anxious to enjoy the promised ROI… a little too anxious.
-They rushed the foundational phase, and once the integration was complete, found themselves addressing a recurring error that forced them to restart their network 35 times a month at the cost of an hour of downtime with each incident.
+Before our engagement, the company invested in state-of-the-art process automation tech and was anxious to enjoy the promised ROI… a little too anxious.
+They rushed the foundational phase, and once the integration was complete, they found themselves addressing a recurring error that forced them to restart their network 35 times a month at the cost of an hour of downtime with each incident.
 After a few months, we were called in to assess the situation and, upon identifying a source of bad data, traced the issue to a conflict caused by overlapping event schedules.
 With good data, the problem was diagnosed and fixed within thirty minutes, saving the company more than $11 million per month according to Gartner’s cost of IT downtime estimate.

-In other words, possessing good, operable data is a difference maker.
+In other words, possessing good, operable data is a difference-maker.

-Good data is the difference between knowing a device has failed and knowing if a device is going to fail—as well as precisely which device will fail, the cause of failure, the associated business processes that will be affected, other relational effects and the appropriate resolution.
+Good data is the difference between knowing a device has failed and knowing if a device is going to fail—as well as precisely which device will fail, the cause of failure, the associated business processes that will be affected, other relational effects, and the appropriate resolution.
 This is the difference between the cost of doing business and return on investment.